-Put our award-winning team to work and let us do this on your behalf.
+Put our award-winning team to work and let us source quotes for you to compare.

-The main benefit of income protection is that it will pay out to you to help replace lost income while you’re unable to work.
+The main benefit of income protection is that it can pay out to you to help replace lost income while you’re unable to work.

-The payments received from an income protection policy can provide the necessary finances for you and your loved ones to continue your current lifestyle with minimal financial disruption.
+The payments received from an income protection policy can help to provide the necessary finances for you and your loved ones to continue your current lifestyle with minimal financial disruption.

-This also allows you to avoid having to dip into any savings you may have been saving for something else.
+This can also reduce the need to dip into any savings you may have been saving for something else.

 |Can be possible to make multiple claims during the lifetime of your policy||Will need to wait until deferred period has passed before you receive payments|

 |Especially beneficial for self-employed workers who don’t benefit from sick pay||Can’t be added to life insurance, will need to be bought as a separate policy|